 D. Testimony from fellow recruits who were vaccinated with the veteran.
 Such testimony should document lack of sterilization practices and observations of blood.
 These testimonies are informally known as “Buddy Letters.”
 The veteran writing the Buddy Letter should include a copy of his DD214 or other military documentation proving he or she served with the veteran.

 E. Testimony from family, friends, and any persons who can attest to any signs or symptoms of a hepatic abnormality during the veteran’s military service.
 For instance, in one case a mother observed her son, who was home on leave, was jaundiced and immediately brought him to the hospital for evaluation.

 -In cases where the veteran is deceased, the surviving spouse can testify that the veteran repeatedly stated his or her only risk factor were his or her military jet injector vaccinations.

 (3) Nexus letter from a treating physician, especially a hepatitis/liver doctor (known as a gastroenterologist or hepatologist).
 A nexus letter is a letter written by a physician who after performing a complete review of the veteran’s medical history makes a determination on the probability that the veteran’s current condition is related to past risk factors.
 Obtaining a nexus letter is not a suggestive option but a mandatory requirement.
 Key points for physicians to include in a nexus letter:

 A. The condition of the veteran’s liver, especially if a liver biopsy was performed.
 With a liver biopsy a physician can approximate a timeline for the onset of hepatitis C by comparing the condition of the veteran’s liver to research on how long it takes to develop cirrhosis.
 For instance in my father’s claim, I presented evidence of a liver biopsy performed in 1986 which stated he had “partial cirrhosis.”
 This evidence helped substantiate that his onset of hepatitis C was during the early to mid-1970s when he was inservice.

 B. Lack of risk factors.
-The physician writing the nexus letter should demonstrate that the veteran lack sthe typical risk factors for hepatitis C.
+The physician writing the nexus letter should demonstrate, through a thorough analysis, that the veteran lack sthe typical risk factors for hepatitis C.